 Saucony Men’s Ride 9 Running Shoe

 Another top choice for male runners with this type of feet where there is under-pronation is the Saucony Ride 9.
 Designed and made by the reputable and respected Saucony Company, these Ride sneakers are especially intended for men who have normal or mild under-pronation and high arches.
 The extra comfort is provided by the ComfortLite sockliner, coupled with the HydraMAX collar lining.
 An added PowerGrid midsole and SRC Impact zone make this one of the best neutral running shoes currently on the market.
 Some of its users report that these are a bit generous in the toe box, making them suitable for bunions, too.
+However, it might be a bit difficult to accomodate additional orthotics.

 Created to enhance the athletic performance, the Ride 9 are a serious contender for the top running shoes for men with high arches.